 Do not attempt to catch up on lost mileage after illness or injury; this may cause further damage or illness.

-If you are in any doubt about your physical capacity to undertake a Triathlon please consult your GP.
+If you are in any doubt about your physical capacity to undertake our event please consult your GP.